 Guided Blind Tours (Booking begins in December)

 A trained guide will accompany you to one of our prime viewing blinds on the Platte River.
 Blind tours are offered in the early morning, while the cranes are roosting on the river, and also in the evening when the birds are returning to the river to roost for the night.

-After a presentation on the Great Sandhill Crane Migration, you’ll accompany your guide on a walk of about 200 yards on a paved path to our private footbridge over the north channel of the Platte River.
-From there you’ll enjoy a 360-degree open-air view of large crane flocks crisscrossing the sky above as they travel to roost for the night, along with the sights and sounds of other migratory birds and wildlife.
+After a short presentation, accompany your guide on a walk of about 200 yards on a paved path to our private footbridge over the north channel of the Platte River.
+From there you’ll have a 360-degree open-air view of cranes in the sky as they travel to roost for the night, along with the sights and sounds of other migratory birds and wildlife.

-Through our series of cameras along the Platte River, watch the crane migration from the comfort of your living room.
+Through our series of cameras along the Platte River, watch the crane migration from anywhere in the world.
 Guided virtual tours are hosted by trained staff throughout the month of March.
 Virtual programming is available exclusively for all Crane Trust members.